-West Bengal says 57 Covid-19 patients died, but reported only 18 as others had co-morbidities
+West Bengal says 57 Covid-19 patients died, but it reported only 18 as others had co-morbidities

 The state’s audit committee said that only 18 of the 57 deaths were caused due to Covid-19, four days after a central team landed in the state to examine the implementation of the national lockdown and the Covid-19 situation.
 The inter-ministerial central team, or IMCT, had on Thursday asked for details from the state’s audit committee.

+“We had requested the audit committee for a report on Covid-19-related deaths,” Sinha said during a briefing, according to ANI.
+“Out of [the] 57 deaths that have been audited by the committee, they have certified that 18 deaths were due to the virus and 39 were due to severe co-morbid conditions and Covid-19 was incidental finding.”

-The central team wanted to know if the committee of doctors set up to certify deaths due to the coronavirus was recommended by the Indian Council of Medical Research.
+Meanwhile, the central team wanted to know if the committee of doctors set up to certify deaths due to the coronavirus was recommended by the Indian Council of Medical Research.

-In a letter to West Bengal Chief Secretary Rajiva Sinha earlier on Friday, the central team’s head Apurva Chandra asked for records of all Covid-19 cases in which the committee of doctors did not attribute the deaths to the virus, ANI reported.
+In a letter to West Bengal Chief Secretary Rajiva Sinha earlier on Friday, the central team’s head Apurba Chandra asked for records of all Covid-19 cases in which the committee of doctors did not attribute the deaths to the virus, ANI reported.

 The letter said that Principal Secretary (Health) Vivek Kumar, in his presentation to the IMCT on Thursday, provided some reasons for forming the committee of doctors.
 According to the IMCT, the principal secretary said that “if a Covid-19 patient dies in a road accident, he cannot be said to have died of the coronavirus”.